bheeshm1998/electricity-department-dashboard/README.md

 #### The build process for the Backend is
 1. Install Java ( version >= 17).
-1. Go to the directory `BCG_Assignment_Submission_Abhishek\EBDashboard\eb-dashboard-backend`.
+1. Go to the directory `eb-dashboard-backend/`.
 This is the base directory for the backend code.
 2. Open the terminal at this location
 3. Run the `mvnw clean install` command.
 It will install the dependencies that the backend needs to run. `mvnw` is a Maven wrapper included with the project files itself.
 Maven is the build tool required to run Maven projects (Springboot is one of them).
 4. Run the application in your local using the command `mvn spring-boot:run`.
 This will run the backend at port `7777`.